 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

-Okay, so today I’ve got a classic Indian recipe that is my answer to both never having to throw out another bag of forgotten spinach from the fridge vegetable drawer again, and to deal with a glut of home grown spinach when you’ve forgotten the plants and perhaps left them to run a bit: Saag Aloo.
+Okay, so today I’ve got a classic Indian recipe that is my answer to both never having to throw out another bag of forgotten spinach from the fridge vegetable drawer again, and to deal with a glut of home grown spinach when you’ve forgotten the plants and perhaps left them to run a bit: a Fresh Spinach Saag Aloo.

 Asafoetida is a gum that comes from a type of fennel plant, used dried, which is very pungent with a garlic allium flavour, which is why it is often used in cooking if people need to avoid garlic and onions, for example if they follow a low FODMAP diet, or the principles of ayurveda.
 In Indian cooking, it is commonly used to enhance savoury flavours, even alongside onions and garlic, as I have used it here.